Karlsøy Municipality

-Karlsøy (Gálssa suohkan) is an island municipality in Troms og Finnmark county, Norway.
+Karlsøy (Gálssa suohkan) is an island municipality in Troms county, Norway.
 The administrative centre of the municipality is the village of Hansnes.
 Other villages include Dåfjord, Hessfjord, Karlsøya, Torsvåg, Vannvåg, and Vannareid.
 The municipality is made up of many islands including Ringvassøya, Reinøya, Vannøya, Karlsøya, and Rebbenesøya plus several uninhabited islands (many of which were formerly inhabited).
-Some of the currently uninhabited islands include Helgøya, Nordkvaløya, Grøtøya, and Nord-Fugløya.
+Some of the currently uninhabited islands include Helgøya, Nordkvaløya, Grøtøya, and Nordfugløya.

-The 1092 km2 municipality is the 103rd largest by area out of the 356 municipalities in Norway.
-Karlsøy is the 268th most populous municipality in Norway with a population of 2,179.
-The municipality's population density is 2 PD/km2 and its population has decreased by 7.5% over the previous 10-year period.
+The 1092 km2 municipality is the 103rd largest by area out of the 357 municipalities in Norway.
+Karlsøy is the 268th most populous municipality in Norway with a population of 2,237.
+The municipality's population density is 2 PD/km2 and its population has decreased by 4.2% over the previous 10-year period.

 General information

+Karlsøy has been a Church of Norway parish for many years.
+Many immigrants, mostly from Finland, resided in Karlsøy as evidenced by the 1801 census.
+The analysis of the census data revealed that the family names of these people such as Aderup, Blix and Rosenlund were foreign-sounding.

-Karlsøy was established as a municipality on 1 January 1838 (see the formannskapsdistrikt law).
-On 1 January 1867, the southern Ullsfjord district of Karlsøy (population: 862) was transferred from Karlsøy to the neighboring Lyngen Municipality.
-On 1 September 1886, the western island district (population: 828) was separated from Karlsøy to become the new municipality of Helgøy.
+The parish of Karlsøy was established as a municipality on 1 January 1838 (see the formannskapsdistrikt law).
+On 1 January 1867, the southern district of Karlsøy (population: 862) was transferred from Karlsøy to the neighboring Lyngen Municipality (that area later became part of Ullsfjord Municipality).
+On 1 September 1886, the western island district of Karlsøy (population: 828) was separated from Karlsøy to become the new Helgøy Municipality.
 This left Karlsøy with 1,334 inhabitants.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Helgøy was merged back into the municipality of Karlsøy.
+On 1 January 1964, Helgøy Municipality was merged back into Karlsøy Municipality.
 At the same time, all of the mainland areas of Karlsøy (the northern part of the Lyngen peninsula, with 1,001 inhabitants) was transferred from Karlsøy to neighboring Lyngen Municipality.
 After all the changes, the new Karlsøy had 3,414 residents.
 On 1 January 2008, the southern part of the island of Reinøya was transferred from Tromsø Municipality to Karlsøy Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

 The municipality (originally the parish) is named after the small Karlsøya island (Kalsøe) since the first Karlsøy Church was built there.
 The first element is the genitive case of the male name Karl.
 The last element is øy which means "island".
-Prior to 1909, the name was spelled Karlsø.
+Historically, the name of the municipality was spelled Karlsø.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Karlsøy.
+The letter y was added to the end of the word to "Norwegianize" the name (ø is the Danish word for "island" and øy is the Norwegian word).